rabbitmq/osiris/README.md

 ## Project Maturity

-Osiris is a reasonably mature and stable project: it first shipped in RabbitMQ 3.9 in 2021.
+Osiris is a reasonably mature and stable project: it first shipped as part of RabbitMQ in 2021.

 ## Build Status